The Rush Limbaugh Show: Michael J. Fox controversy

 On the October 23, 2006, broadcast of his radio show, Limbaugh imitated on the "DittoCam" (the webcam for website subscribers to see him on the air) the physical symptoms actor Michael J. Fox showed in a television commercial raising awareness of Parkinson's disease.
 He said "[Fox] is exaggerating the effects of the disease.
 He's moving all around and shaking and it's purely an act ...
 This is really shameless of Michael J. Fox.
 Either he didn't take his medication or he's acting."
 Three days later, on October 26, Limbaugh denied that he was ridiculing Fox, stating that, after seeing Fox without his medication, "I [was] stunned because I [had] never seen Michael J. Fox that way."
 Limbaugh said that he was "mov[ing] around like [Fox] does, but never once was I making fun of him.
 I was trying to illustrate for my audience watching on the Dittocam what I had seen."

 Fox later appeared on CBS with Katie Couric and said he was actually dyskinesic at the time, a condition that results from overmedication.

 However, Fox has admitted that he has, at times, deliberately not taken his medication—such as in an appearance the U.S. Senate—in order, he claimed, to demonstrate the effects of Parkinson's disease.
 During Limbaugh's October 26, 2006, show he said, in a discussion with a caller, "[I]n his own book [Lucky Man: A Memoir], he has written in chapter eight that before Senate committees he goes off the medication so that people can see the ravages of the disease."

 "Barack the Magic Negro" parody

 On March 19, 2007, Limbaugh referred to a Los Angeles Times editorial by David Ehrenstein that claimed that Barack Obama was filling the role of the "magic negro", and that this explained his appeal to voters.
-Limbaugh then later played a song by Paul Shanklin entitled "Barack the Magic Negro," sung to the tune of "Puff the Magic Dragon".
+Limbaugh then later played a song by Paul Shanklin titled "Barack the Magic Negro," sung to the tune of "Puff the Magic Dragon".